During this pandemic, I’ve quarantined during the week. I didn’t go anywhere.

 Tara had some inside information from a friend who worked for a delivery service.
 He’d delivered to her building and seen her coming and going on multiple occasions.

 “Alright ladies!
 Let’s do this!”
 Mariah led the charge out into the frigid January air.

-Mariah looked up at the front of the massive luxury high rise, guarding its front lawn, Central Park.
+Mariah looked up at the front of the luxury high rise, guarding its massive front lawn, Central Park.
 She hadn’t spent much time in this neighborhood.
 There was an unwritten rule that if you didn’t have money, you were trespassing and if caught standing still for too long you could be forcibly tossed out.
 Her fear got the best of her and she led the ladies to the corner, as if they were crossing the street or waiting for a bus.
 Luckily the building was on the corner of 72nd street.
 She’d wait for the other moms there.
 She enlisted Tara to wait by the front.

 She saw a woman bundled up in Arctic gear walking toward them with a sign.
 As she got closer, she recognized Melissa.
 Melissa held up her sign and waved as she approached.
 Her sign was different.
 She’d photographed her bespectacled 11 year old daughter holding her own sign with their agreed upon slogan.
 A sign within a sign.
 Melissa was an artist.

 “Oh that’s beautiful!”
 Isla admired the creativity.

 “Thank you!
 She really wanted to come.
 I told her this was a way for her to be here.”
 Melissa had that hard goodbye look all the ladies recognized.

 Shay took Melissa’s hand and squeezed it.
 “Mine was angry.
 He said if I don’t come back he’s never taking a bath.”